TheRoadSouth/lizchang/README.md

 #### Build

 There is a simple build process in place for the app using webpack. `js/nav.js` as well as all css files are bundled in `js/main.js` and the output is pushed to `public/dist`.
-Assuming you have webpack installed, to create a production build simply run:
+Assuming you have webpack installed, to create a production build simply run the following command from the root:

 ```bash
 webpack -p